jenfly/python-cheatsheets/workflow.md

 ----------------
 ### 5. Development Approach

-Incremental milestones and iterative development -- use commits to track
+Incremental milestones and iterative development: Identify first milestone, get it working, then go on to the next milestone.
+Use git commits to track.

 Test driven development practices?